First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 \subsection{Normalisation of $\lambda$-terms}

 This section is dedicated to the proof of Theorem~\ref{thm:normalise}.
 Let us first introduce some terminology.
 In a $\lambda$-term, we call \emph{redex} a pattern of the following form

 that is, an application node whose left child is an abstraction node.
-In a well-typed $\lambda$-term, we define the \emph{type of a redex} to be the type of the left sub-term of its application node.
-In the figure above, the type of the redex is $\tau\rightarrow\sigma$.
-If the abstraction node of a redex is labeled by $\lambda x$, we say that \emph{$x$ is the variable of the redex} and that this redex is an \emph{$x$-redex}.
+In a linear $\lambda$-term, we call \emph{full redex} a set of nodes containing a redex, the node of its variable, together with the set of nodes between them, as illustrated below

 Let us go back to the proof of Theorem~\ref{thm:normalise}.
 Before normalising $\lambda$-terms, the first thing to do is to discriminate those $\lambda$-terms satisfying the restrictions of Theorem~\ref{thm:normalise} from the others.
 This amounts to pre-processing the normalisation process by the function